dione-dls/CV/README.md

 ## Dione Estabillo

-I am an enthusiastic, hard-working full stack junior developer in training with a love for both design and function.
+I am an enthusiastic, curious, and hard-working full stack junior developer with a love for both design and function.
-My background is in Finance and Supply Chain but when I moved to London and craved for new challenges I decided to be bold and take steps to change my career path.
-My dream career reads something like this:
+My background is in Finance and Supply Chain but I realized that a career in software development ticks all the boxes in my personal list of what a dream career should be.
+And my dream career list reads something like this:

 - intellectually stimulating
 - allows room for creativity
 - provides continuous opportunities for improvement
-- in an in-demand and growing field

-I realized that a career in web development meets all the requirements in my checklist so I set about teaching myself to code.
+After dabbling with online coding tutorials, I have decided to accelerate my learning at Makers Academy and have since then been looking forward to crafting something more functional and exciting than Excel spreadsheets.

-Makers Academy was the obvious choice for accelerating my learning and progressing me further toward my goal and after graduating from this 16-week intensive coding bootcamp, I am keen to work in a dynamic organization with a collaborative and supportive culture where I can add value while continuing to learn and grow.
+I am keen to work in a dynamic organization with a collaborative and supportive culture where I can add value whilst continuing to learn and grow.

 ## Skills